akomakom/jenkins-scripts/README.md

 maven-to-freestyle.groovy
 -----------------------
 * Jenkins groovy script to convert Maven projects that use JDK 1.6 to freestyle projects.
-* Jenkins > 1.609 no longer supports JDK 1.6 and neither do Maven projects.
+* Jenkins > 1.609 no longer supports JDK 1.6 and neither do Maven projects - in fact, all Maven projects run on whatever JDK version the server runs.
 * Does not use the REST API, works directly with jenkins by retrieving and modifying job XML live

 What it does: